Peabody Museum Policies on Filming in the Galleries

 - All personnel associated with the filming will be issued a badge that must be worn at all times.
 Persons found filming in the galleries without a badge will be asked to leave.

 - The Peabody Museum will provide a contract that must be signed prior to filming.

 - Permission to film or photograph in the Peabody Museum galleries does not extend to the galleries of the Harvard Museum of Natural History, located in the same building.
-Permission to film in HMNH galleries must be requested from HMNH (Blue Magruder, 617-496-0049, firstname.lastname@example.org).
+Permission to film in HMNH galleries must be requested from HMNH (Faith Sutter, 617-496-0049, firstname.lastname@example.org).

 - Payment of location use or rental fees does not constitute an endorsement by the Peabody Museum of products and services portrayed in the final product.

 Permission to photograph or film in the Museum may be granted only by the External Relations office.
 Requests of any kind from the media and all requests for photography or filming in the galleries should be directed to: